Math Circles • Spring 2026

 Typed version (MathJax)

-This section follows the Week 3 notes in order.
+This section summarizes the Week 3 notes in order.
 The full original notes are displayed at the end.

 Problem 2: simplest fraction between two given fractions